-And with respect to that rate, 35 ILL.
+With respect to those rates, 35 ILL.
 ADM.
 CODE § 732.870 states:

 The maximum payment amounts set forth in this Subpart H must be adjusted annually by an inflation factor determined by the annual Implicit Price Deflator for Gross National Product as published by the U.S. Department of Commerce in its Survey of Current Business.